 The self-talk and stories we tell ourselves can have a strangle hold on our actions – don’t let the beast within direct you!

-It’s okay to have some ice cream if that’s your thing (mines chocolate and nut butters).
+It’s okay to have some ice cream if that’s your thing (mines chocolate).
 Just don’t beat yourself up about it…enjoy it!

 And always feel free to let go once in a while.
 Social interactions with our fellow humans over food and drink can lead to a healthy and balanced life.